expressjs/expressjs.com/advanced/pm.md

 $ forever stop script.js
 ~~~

-To stop all the scripts started by `forever`:
+To stop all the scripts that were started by Forever:

 ~~~sh
 $ forever stopall